“Hella pizza late at night.

 - I am a huge advocate of this.
 The reason so many of us “fall off the wagon” is because we try to eat clean 100% of the time.
 That mentality is unrealistic, sets us up for failure, and results in periods of binge eating because we feel deprived.
 It’s also the reason why diets don’t work.
 The best way to combat unhealthy food cravings is to focus less on dieting and more on eating a well-balanced diet with a few of the foods we crave in moderation, assuming we have enough self-control to not let it start a waterfall of poor eating.

 - The 80/20 rule is simply this: Eat healthy 80% of the time.
 Focus on eating nutrient-dense foods (not pre-packaged or highly processed), lots of veggies, lean proteins, complex carbohydrates, and healthy fats.
 Then, have that glass of wine, piece of cake on your birthday, dessert when you go out to eat, or nachos at the game.
-Gradually, work your way up to 85/15 and then to 90/10 if possible, which equates to 3-4 “indulgence meals” (preferably NOT on the same day) during the week.
+Gradually, work your way up to 85/15 and then to 90/10 if desired, which equates to 3-4 “indulgence meals” (preferably NOT on the same day) during the week.
 The BOTTOM LINE is that you want to build a lifestyle that is sustainable.
 Don’t try to be perfect – none of us are.
 Find a balance that works for you, live life and enjoy it – no “dieting” necessary!
-(For more information on Clean Eating, visit my Clean Eating 101 page).
+(For more information on healthy eating, visit my Nutrition Guidelines Page).

 If you answered B…